Infilling

 • "linear" - straight-line interpolation between neighbouring points.

-Simple and neutral; best for very short gaps (1–2 steps).
+Simple and neutral; best for short gaps.

 • "quadratic" - second-order polynomial curve.